The Bears Ears Inter-Tribal Coalition

 Jenny Rosas

-Jenny Rosas is a contractor who supports the Bear Ears Inter-Tribal Coalition by documenting Tribal Object and Values.
+Jenny Rosas supports the Bear Ears Inter-Tribal Coalition by documenting Tribal Object and Values.
 Her work will combine western science with Traditional Ecological Knowledge and Traditional Indigenous Knowledge to aid in the protection, preservation, and documentation of cultural objects.
 Among her previous works are ethnographic research projects that delve into two distinct areas – the intersectionality between COVID-19 and women in rural communities in Tanzania, as well as Indigenous language revitalization among Southwest Tribes.
 Jenny is also an enrolled member of the Navajo Nation, and her clans are Red Running into Water (Táchii’nii) and Mexican People (Naakai).
 She is from Austin, TX and now lives in Tucson, AZ.
 She graduated from Fort Lewis College with a B.A in Anthropology with a minor in Native American and Indigenous Studies.
 Jenny hopes to continue working with Indigenous communities and aid in protecting the Bear Ears National Monument using Indigenous Knowledge.
 Email Jenny: JRosas@BearsEarsCoalition.org